-Holly Corfield Carr is a poet and writer based in Bristol and Cambridge, UK.
+Holly Corfield Carr is a writer and researcher based in Bristol and Cambridge, UK.

 Holly makes poems, books and performances for museums, galleries and sites, including an orchard, an eighteenth-century crystal grotto and a passenger ferry called Matilda.
 She has read her work on BBC Radio 4 and at the Royal Albert Hall for BBC Radio 3 and worked as poet-in-residence for the Wordsworth Trust, Spike Island and the National Trust.

 Holly is a research fellow at Murray Edwards College, University of Cambridge working on site-specific writing practices and sculpture in subterranean space.
 Her writing has received an Eric Gregory Award from the Society of Authors in 2012 and won the Frieze Writer’s Prize in 2015.

 Holly teaches for the Poetry School and has led writing workshops for Bristol Zoo, Royal West of England Academy, the British Ceramics Biennial and with young writers in schools and libraries across the UK.